Greenberg Traurig: 21st century

 In 2000, the firm doubled the size of its New York City office by acquiring the local office of Graham & James.

 In July 2009, Greenberg Traurig opened an office in London under the name of Greenberg Traurig Maher LLP, since renamed to Greenberg Traurig, LLP.
 The London office is currently located in The Shard skyscraper.

 According to OpenSecrets, Greenberg Traurig was one of the top law firms contributing to federal candidates during the 2012 election cycle, donating $1.49 million, 50.2% to Democrats.
 By comparison, during that same period Akin Gump Strauss Hauer & Feld donated $2.56 million, 66% to Democrats, while oil conglomerate ExxonMobil donated $2.66 million, 88% to Republicans.
 Since 1990, Greenberg Traurig contributed $11.2 million to federal campaigns.

 Between 2011 and 2013, Greenberg Traurig participated in the American Bar Association's National Pro Bono Week.

 In 2013, the firm launched a residency program to hire associates who are not recruited in traditional on-campus interviews by allowing them to spend up to a third of their billable hours in training for a one-year trial period.

 In 2016, Brian Duffy became CEO.
 In July 2018, founding member Robert H. Traurig died at age 93 in Miami.

 In 2020, Greenberg Traurig became the first law firm certified to be net carbon neutral by the Center for Resource Solutions.

+On Sept.
+11, 2025, company co-founder, Larry Hoffman, passed away.